k-vaughn/NTCIP-8008/docs/overview.md

 <figure><figcaption>Establish a new open-source project</figcaption></figure>

-When someone identifies a need for a new shared resource (e.g., industry standard, reusable code, etc.) within ITS, they can develop a proposal and submit it to an appropriate committee.
+When someone identifies a need for a new shared resource (e.g., industry standard, reusable code, website, etc.) within ITS, they can develop a proposal and submit it to an appropriate committee.
 The proposal can be relatively simple (e.g., a statement of goals and structure) or a complete prototype.

 If the proposal is accepted by the committee, the committee will assign a working group and one or more maintainers who will become responsible for leading the project.
 This will often include the individual proposing the project.
 A maintainer will establish the open-source project repository on the standards development organization's open-source website (e.g., GitHub account) and upload the initial project files.

 !!! note
     The maintainer is a key role in the project.
 If the maintainer is not available for any reason, it can delay the triage of identified issues.
 It is the responsibility of the committee to ensure that the maintainer either has sufficient resources or has sufficient backup to provide a high degree of confidence that there is not an artificial bottleneck when contributors wish to address problems.

 Once the initial upload is provided, the maintainer will work with the working group to refine the vision for the project and establish the set of baseline issues as a part of the project plan.
 The project plan will also define the planned release schedule, which can be based on a calendar schedule, reaching milestones, or achieving other metrics.
 Members of the WG are encouraged to submit their issues directly so that the originator can be properly captured and to encourage WG members to become familiar with the process; however, the Maintainer can submit comments on the behalf of others, if needed.

-The Maintainers are also responsible for properly managing the GitHub registry structure according to project policies.
+The Maintainers are also responsible for properly managing the GitHub repository structure according to project policies.
 For example, this might include establishing a `draft` branch and ensuring all contributions are merged into this branch as appropriate.
 It might also define rules on when to tag committed versions as a release or pre-release and ensuring that GitHub actions properly run to generate updates to the website with all appropriate information.

 The goal should be to have both the generated website and the GitHub page to default to the latest approved version (if an approved version exists) and should allow viewing any prior formal release or the most recent working draft (i.e., pre-release).
 Other versions can be provided as well at the WG's direction.
 The generated website should include a banner at the top of each page indicating the status of the currently displayed version, unless it is the latest approved version.